scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 standard, we recognize that co-evolution is not likely to always proceed in unison due to varying release cycles and competing priorities.
-Varying timelines for adoption and full-compliance present obstacles for array-consuming libraries, such as SciPy and scikit-learn, hoping to use the most recent standardized behavior, as such libraries are effectively blocked by the slowest array library release schedule.
+Varying timelines for adoption and full-compliance present obstacles for array-consuming libraries hoping to use the most recent standardized behavior, as such libraries are effectively blocked by the slowest array library release schedule.

 To address this problem and facilitate adoption of the standard by array-consuming libraries, we developed a compatibility layer (named